 - Open the can of tomato paste.

-- Combine the Herb and Spice Blend in a prep bowl, I usually separate out the cayenne and pepper flakes from the Herb and Spice Blend because I rely on the flavor of the sauce to tell me how much of those to use.
+Lagniappe Tip: I usually separate the cayenne and pepper flakes from the Herb and Spice Blend because I rely on the flavor of the sauce to tell me how much of those to use.

-- Now you're ready, how's your beer?
+Now you're ready, how's your beer?

 Build the Tomato-based Sauce

-Maintaining medium heat, stir the tomato paste into the roux mixture and saute for about 5 to 8 minutes, while the tomato paste browns slightly.
+- Maintaining medium heat, stir the tomato paste into the roux mixture and saute for 5 to 8 minutes, while the tomato paste browns slightly.
 Stir this frequently so that it does not stick.

-Increase the heat to medium-high and add the stock.
-Stir well.
-When the sauce reaches a low boil, reduce the heat and continue on a slight simmer for about 45 minutes.
+- When the sauce reaches a low boil, reduce the heat and continue on a slight simmer for about 45 minutes.
 Partially cover the Dutch oven and stir occasionally.

 Smother the Chicken in the Sauce

-Pro Tip: You'll want the sauce to thicken, so use the lid to help that along.
+Lagniappe Tip: You'll want the sauce to thicken, so use the lid to help that along.
 Place the lid on to slow the thickening, remove the lid to speed up thickening, and place the lid ajar to slowly thicken.

 When the chicken is tender, it is done.
 Taste the sauce and add any salt and seasonings you’d like.

-Pro Tip: I use a bamboo skewer to test tenderness.
+Lagniappe Tip: I use a bamboo skewer to test tenderness.
 A fork or thin knife will also do the trick.

 Sign up for my email notifications of new recipes and posts right HERE.